undyau/meos-oz-from-svn/installer/readme.txt

 Bug Fixes (to be sent to MEOS owners):
 - oRunner::getLegPlace() doesn't work.
+- oRunner::doAdjustTimes() - splits shown incorrectly
+  when more than one control with a minimum-time.

 Bug Fixes (sent to MEOS owners):
 - Convert event start time from Eventor from UTC to local